apisnetworks/mod_evasive/SOURCES/README.md

 #### DOSWhiteList
 **Context:** server config

-IP addresses of trusted clients can be whitelisted to insure they are never denied.
+IP addresses of trusted clients can be whitelisted to ensure they are never denied.
 The purpose of whitelisting is to protect software, scripts, local searchbots, or other automated tools from being denied for requesting large amounts of data from the server.
 Whitelisting should *not* be used to add